tests-always-included/wick/lib/README.md

 * $2            - The message to write.
 * $WICK_LOGFILE - Destination for log messages.

 Uses the environment variable `$WICK_LOGFILE` to determine where to log messages.
 Will write a timestamped messsage to that file, creating the file if necessary.
 If `$WICK_LOGFILE` starts with "syslog:", this will use the `logger` command to write a line to syslogd.
 The facility defaults to user, but you can use any facility; for example you can use the mail facility by setting `WICK_LOGFILE="syslog:mail"`.
+Additionally you can set a the tag by adding a second ":" followed by the desired tag; for example you can set the tag to myapp by setting `WICK_LOGFILE="syslog::myapp".

 Otherwise, `$WICK_LOGFILE` should be set to a filename.
 Messages are prefixed with a timestamp.